flaneurette/UX.js/README.md

 #### hello-world.html
 A simple example of how UX.js works.
 #### UX-Reactive.html
-A reactive module loader example.
+A reactive module loader example, using the :reactive attribute to route and execute modules.
+#### UX-Webcomponents.html
+A webcomponents example, using the :shadow attribute.
 #### UX-render.html
 An example of rendering reusable UX components from the /components/ directory.
 #### UX-route.html